-- 9.2 Factors to consider when investing in new alternative asset classes are Investment risk versus return; additional diversification of the Funds Investment to manage risk profile and liquidity of the new asset class and the Fund's overall liquidity.
+- 9.2 Factors to consider when investing in new alternative asset classes are Investment risk versus return; additional diversification of the Funds Investment to manage risk profile, and liquidity of the new asset class and the Fund's overall liquidity.

-- 9.3 There are numerous types of alternative investments however, the main types, which some of the States Funds could possibly invest in, in line with their investment strategies, are as follows
+- 9.3 There are numerous types of alternative investments; however, the main types which some of the States' Funds could possibly invest in, in line with their investment strategies, could include the following examples

 - Commodities

 - Hedge Funds

 - Private Equity

 - Real Estate

 - Managed Funds

 - Derivatives

 - Infrastructure Investments.

-- 9.4 Definitions for each of the main types of alternative assets are as follows:
+- 9.4 Definitions for each of the above types of alternative assets are as follows.

 - 9.5 Commodities these are any inputs in the production of other goods or services (e.g. oil, gold, steel, intangible rights).
-It is believed that they can act as a hedge again unexpected inflation in the economy over a longer time period (5 years).
+It is believed that they can act as a hedge against unexpected inflation in the economy over a longer period of time (5 years).
 Commodities generally achieve higher expected returns than bonds.

 - 9.6 Hedge Funds these privately managed funds are allowed by regulators to invest in more investment types (stocks, bonds, commodities, currencies) through more tools than ordinary funds.
-Hedge funds incorporate investment strategies aimed at securing positive returns on investments regardless of the overall market performance.
+Hedge Funds incorporate investment strategies aimed at securing positive returns on investments, regardless of the overall market performance.
 They can combine both long and short positions, use gearing, enter into high-concentration positions, invest in illiquid assets and trade derivatives.

-- 9.7 There are opportunities to invest in Fund of Funds this is where a Fund's primary activity is investing in other hedge funds.
-This can be a way of reducing the specific risk associated with investing with a single manager and achieve greater diversification.
+- 9.7 There are opportunities to invest in Fund of Funds this is where a Fund's primary activity is investing in other Hedge Funds.
+This can be a way of reducing the specific risk associated with investing with a single manager, and achieving greater diversification.

-- 9.8 An allocation of hedge funds can be made through investing in one or a combination of the following
+- 9.8 An allocation of Hedge Funds can be made through investing in one or a combination of the following

-- A multi-strategy fund of hedge funds.
+- A multi-strategy Fund of Hedge Funds.

-- A single strategy fund of hedge funds
+- A single-strategy Fund of Hedge Funds

-- A single manager fund.
+- A single-manager Fund.

 - 9.9 Private Equity this involves providing capital to unquoted companies in return for a share of the company's profits.
-There are numerous subclassifications of private equity, but they can be broadly classified as early stage venture capital; expansion/development capital and management buyouts/buy-ins.
+There are numerous sub-classifications of private equity, but they can be broadly classified as early stage venture capital; expansion/development capital; and management buy-outs/buy-ins.

-Capital can either be provided directly or by investing in a private equity fund or Fund of Funds.
+Capital can either be provided directly, or by investing in a private Equity Fund or Fund of Funds.